Skip to content Skip to footer navigation

 Be sure to modify the above remote to point to your remote repository, along with the branch you wish to track.

-If you plan to enabling automatic deployment when commits are pushed to your repository, you may wish to selectively disable deployments when Statamic pushes commits back to your repository.
+If you plan on enabling automatic deployment when commits are pushed to your repository, you may wish to selectively disable deployments when Statamic pushes commits back to your repository.

 To do this, you will first need to append [BOT] to Statamic's commit messages as documented here.
-Once this is done, you can add a deployment hook to cancel the deployment when [BOT] is detected in your commit message:
+Once this is done, you can add a step to your deployment process to cancel the deployment when the commit message contains [BOT].

 fi

-When adding these deployment hooks, be mindful of the order in which these things happen.
-Here is where we recommend placing these hooks in your deployment flow:
+When adding these steps to your deployment process, you should be mindful of the order in which they happen.
+Here's the order we recommend:

 To customize where form submissions are stored, add a form-submissions array to your config/statamic/stache.php config file: